852DuartePls/UNSTABLE-Spigot-VirtualStorages/README.md

 ### VirtualStorages Plugin

 **Description:**
-VirtualStorages is a Bukkit plugin designed to enhance storage capabilities for players on Minecraft servers.
-It introduces the concept of virtual backpacks, allowing players to store items beyond their regular inventory limits.
+VirtualStorages is a Minecraft Plugin designed to increase storage capabilities for players on servers.
+It introduces virtual backpacks, allowing players to store items inside a virtual compartment that is accessible from everywhere and anywhere.

 ---

 **Features:**

-1. **Virtual Backpacks:** Players can access additional storage space through virtual backpacks.
+1. **Virtual Backpacks:** Players can access additional storage slots inside a virtual backpack.
-2. **Permission System:** Granular permissions control who can use virtual backpacks, ensuring balanced gameplay.
+2. **Permission:** Permissions to control who can use virtual backpacks and to manipulate the number of backpacks a player can have.
-3. **Reload Command:** Admins can reload permissions on-the-fly using the `vsreload` command.
+3. **Admin Control:** Admins can inspect and manipulate the contents of every backpack created by players using `/backpackview <player>`.
-4. **Data Persistence:** Player backpack data is saved and loaded automatically, even across server restarts.
-The data is stored in a YAML file located inside the Data Folder of the plugin.
-This ensures that player inventories remain accessible across sessions and also provides easy editing of this file.
+4. **Data Persistence:** The data is stored in a YAML file located inside the Data Folder of the plugin.
 ---

 **Installation:**